Leaving Hong Kong: Farewell Gift Guide

 Hong Kong Inspired Homeware

 We know you hardly need us to tell you that Shanghai Tang sell beautiful gifts with an oriental feel, but we just have to mention them because they have so many stylish options (and they have even helpfully rounded up some farewell gift inspiration for you right here).
-Some of our favourites are the fine bone china cups and teapots (starting at $580 for one of their 12 signs of the Chinese Zodiac mugs), the beautiful photo frames featuring unique and meaningful Chinese designs (starting at $880) and the pretty enamel boxes ($1,080 for this Peony Square box).
+Some of our favourites are the fine bone china cups and teapots, including the new ‘Neon Hong Kong‘ collection by artist Jacky Thai ($880), inspired by the vibrant energy of Hong Kong’s distinctive neon signs and architecture.
+Pair the mug with the equally lovely bone china scented candle ($1,150) from the range, a beautiful photo frame featuring unique and meaningful Chinese designs (starting at $1080) or a pretty enamel box ($1,080 for this Peony Square box).

 Another place to head for Hong Kong related gifts is Goods of Desire.
 GOD are much easier on the wallet than Shanghai Tang, and we love their quirky Hong Kong inspired designs.
-Check out these bright cushion covers featuring their signature designs capturing Hong Kong in all its chaotic and colourful glory ($250 each).
-Or how about some frames to display all those special Hong Kong photos?
-(Frames start at $325).
+Check out these hand painted soap dishes, which can also be used to store jewellery and bits and bobs, in Nathan Road, Sai Kung and Hollywood Road scenes.
+The Hong Kong street sign wine glass markers ($160) highlight many of the must-visit places in the city and are great for your vino-loving mates.

 If you want a more ’boutique’ option for gift shopping you could start with Hong Kong based designer Fiona Paton‘s Hong Kong Style range.
 Each of these hand cut Chinese paper-adorned luminaries features an intricate design and reflects beautifully when lit (from $160).
 Fiona also creates trays in bold colours with mounted Hong Kong map prints, along with a gorgeous phoenix and peony version.
 Prices start from $600.